Why do an NC3Rs-funded PhD?

 Posts are open to UK nationals.
 EU nationals, who have spent at least three years prior to the application resident in the UK, are also eligible to apply.
 Non-UK residents can only be considered if the Research Organisation can demonstrate a shortage of high-quality UK candidates, and this must be approved by the NC3Rs prior to appointment.

-Funding provides full support for tuition fees for the three-year duration of the studentship, associated project costs, and an annual tax-free stipend.
-The national minimum doctoral stipend is set annually by – for 2021/22, this is £15,609.
-In line with the MRC, NC3Rs sets a higher minimum stipend level for inside London – for 2021/22 this is £17,285.
+Funding provides full support for tuition fees for the duration of the Studentship, associated project costs, and an annual tax-free stipend.
+The minimum doctoral stipend for 2022/23, set annually by UKRI, is £17,668 (outside London) and £19,668 (inside London).

 Vacancies on Studentship awards made under the 2023 call will be advertised in due course.